DerDan/OpenInAssociatedApplication/README.md

 <!-- Plugin description -->

-It just opens the selected file in the default program associated by the operating system.
+It opens the selected file in the standard program assigned by the operating system.

 The keyboard shortcut is <kbd>Alt-A</kbd>